 This is lemon at it’s finest.
-Delicious lemon cake, filled with lemon pasty cream and topped with lemon cream cheese frosting.
+Delicious lemon cake, filled with lemon pastry cream and topped with lemon cream cheese frosting.

 You know the days when life hands you lemons…